-This MCP server integrates Tavily's powerful search capabilities with Claude, allowing you to perform web searches directly from your AI assistant.
-The server processes search queries and returns comprehensive results including AI-generated summaries, URIs, and titles.
+This MCP server integrates Tavily's search capabilities into Claude Desktop and other compatible clients.
+It allows you to perform web searches directly within your AI assistant interface, returning formatted search results including AI-generated summaries, titles, and URLs.

-The easiest way to install Tavily Search for Claude Desktop is via Smithery:
+The easiest way to install the Tavily Search server for Claude Desktop is via Smithery:

 npx -y @smithery/cli install tavily-search --client claude